CreoDAMO/CQTSOG-MMORPG/README.md

 Creating a front-end DApp using React to interact with all 21 smart contracts in this project is a crucial step.
 See the detailed guide in the `dapp/` directory.

+For more detailed instructions, visit the [Creating a Front-end DApp using React Guide](https://github.com/CreoDAMO/CryptoQuestTheShardsOfGenesisMMORPG/wiki/Creating-a-front%E2%80%90end-DApp-using-React).

 ## Developing CryptoQuest in Unity

 Follow the steps in the documentation to develop CryptoQuest using Unity, including blockchain integration, NFT management, and game mechanics.